jatinparab/Skypey/README.md

 This project is built with bootstrapped with [React](https://reactjs.org/) and [Redux](https://redux.js.org/).

+## Introduction

+Skypey is a small one page chat application.
+All the chats, contacts, names, and avatars are generated using [faker](https://www.npmjs.com/package/faker) and [txtgen](https://www.npmjs.com/package/txtgen)

+You can view messages sent by your contacts.

+You can send messsages by clicking on any of the contacts in the contact list, and entering a message.

 ## Steps to run

 Clone this repo, and run the following commands